Aravindray/PostgreSQL/Learn-SQL/SQL-Intro.md

 ```

 #### SUBSTR (Sub String)
-- It will take 3 arguments (str, start, end) where start and end characters include.
+- This function will take 3 arguments (str, start, end) where start and end characters include.

 Example
 ```